-Sunday Mass Readings This Week
+Sunday Mass Readings this Week

-1st Reading: Deuteronomy 30:10-14

-Responsorial Psalm: Ps 69:14, 17, 30-31, 33-34, 36, 37

-2nd Reading: Colossians 1:15-20

-Gospel: Luke 10:25:37
+1st Reading: Deuteronomy 30:10-14 Responsorial Psalm: Ps 69:14, 17, 30-31, 33-34, 36, 37 2nd Reading: Colossians 1:15-20 Gospel: Luke 10:25:37

-15th Sunday in Ordinary Time
+Fifteenth Sunday in Ordinary Time

-Addiction robs us of more than any thief can take away from us.
+Addiction robs us of more than any thief ever could.
 It strips us of our freedom and our care for things of God.
 It removes us from our families, loved ones, jobs, ambitions, dreams, and esteem.
 Addiction disrobes us of our human dignity, muddies the truth, and distorts the proper use of our will.
 It leaves us feeling naked, beaten up, and half-dead.

-This Sunday's Gospel Reading includes a story that we have likely heard many times-that of the Good Samaritan.
+This week's Sunday Gospel Reading includes a story we have likely heard many times-that of the Good Samaritan.
 The passage begins as Jesus is being put to the test by a man looking for a loophole.
-He asks our Lord what he must do to inherit eternal life and is able to cite the religious law:
+He asked our Lord what he must do to inherit eternal life and is able to cite the religious law:

 "You shall love the Lord, your God, with all your heart, with all your being, with all your strength, and with all your mind, and your neighbor as yourself."
 [Jesus] replied to him, "You have answered correctly; do this and you will live."

-Then Jesus tells a story to illustrate what love of neighbor really looks like:
+Then Jesus told a story to illustrate what love of neighbor really looks like: